eddie-chong/Chicago-Beach-E.-coli-Dashboard-Prototype-/README.md

 # Chicago-Beach-E.-coli-Dashboard-Prototype-
 R Shiny: Data from Chicago Data Portal Beach E. coli data and outputs number of days that were dangerous to swim in specific Chicago beaches.
+The dashboard is meant to quickly illustrate which beaches have chronic high-levels of E. coli and potentially inform the public where pollution can be addressed.
+Developed as part of the course "Developing Civic Data Applications".